 What type of toothbrush should I buy for my child?

-Your child’s dentist in our West Covina or Los Angeles office has the following advice about choosing an appropriate toothbrush: Choose a toothbrush that is proportional to the size of the child’s mouth, with soft bristles, and one that they can easily hold in their hand.
-This will give him a firm grip on the toothbrush and allow him to clean his teeth effectively.
+Our dentists have the following advice about choosing an appropriate toothbrush: Choose a toothbrush that is proportional to the size of the child’s mouth, with soft bristles, and one that they can easily hold in their hand.
+This will give them a firm grip on the toothbrush and allow them to clean their teeth effectively.
 Soaking the toothbrush in warm water before brushing can help soften the bristles and make it more gentle to use.
 Some children prefer using an electrical or self spinning toothbrush.
 As long as the brushing is done effectively, this can be a great option.

 How much toothpaste do I need to use?

 The pediatric dentists at Children’s Dental FunZone have the following recommendations about the use of toothpaste: Use only a pea-sized amount of fluoride toothpaste for children.
 Fluoride is a mineral that helps protect and strengthen the child’s teeth against cavities.
 Proper brushing habits, with a small amount of fluoride, will give your child extra protection, especially for young and developing teeth.
 By always using small amounts of fluoride tooth paste and rinsing out their mouth after brushing, you ensure that your child does not swallow large amounts of fluoride toothpaste.